 District grants are funded by The Rotary Foundation solely with allocations from the District Designated Fund (DDF).
-A district may apply for a single grant each Rotary year to support one or more projects using up to 50% of the district's SHARE allocation, which represents 50 percent of its annual giving from three years' prior plus any Permanent Fund-SHARE earnings.
+A district may apply for a single grant each Rotary year to support one or more projects using up to 50% of the district's SHARE allocation, which represents 50% of its annual giving from three years' prior plus any Permanent Fund-SHARE earnings.

 Global grants are funded by The Rotary Foundation from the World Fund, and awards range from US\$15,000 to \$200,000.
-The Foundation matches cash at 50 percent and DDF contributions at 100 percent.
+The Foundation matches cash at 50% and DDF contributions at 100%.
 All global grants have a minimum budget of US\$30,000.

 The Foundation will match non-Rotarian contributions toward a grant, provided they do not come from a cooperating organization or a beneficiary of the project.
+Funds should never be collected from beneficiaries in exchange for receiving the grant or as part of the cash contribution for match.

-At least 30 percent of contributions to global grants funding humanitarian projects must come from outside of the project country and host project district.
+At least 30% of contributions to global grants funding humanitarian projects must come from outside of the project country and host project district.
 Host sponsors for humanitarian projects are encouraged to contribute toward the financing of the grant.